tmobile/magentaA11y/_checklist-web/snackbar-toast.md

 screenreader:
   name:  |
-    The element announces its purpose or title
+    The toast is read when it appears (BUT focus DOES NOT transfer automatically when the toast appears)
   role:  |
-    Identifies itself as an alert or status
+    It identifies itself as an alert or status when it appears
   group: |
-    When closed, focus returns to a logical place in the page
+    If it is possible to close the toast, focus then returns to a logical place in the page
   state: |
-    Toast remains open until closed by user
+    It remains open until closed by user

+gherkin-keyboard:
+  - when:  |
+      use features that trigger the toast
+    result: |
+      the toast (BUT focus DOES NOT transfer automatically when the alert appears)

+gherkin-mobile:
+  - when:  |
+      use features that trigger the toast snackbar
 ---

+## Avoid using toast snackbars

+It's **exceedingly rare** that this is a good design choice and a more conventional HTML element shouldn't be used instead.

 ## Only use toast to reinforce updates

-Toast snackbars should only be used for non-critical messaging, and the status described should be discernable on the page.
+Toast snackbars should only be used for non-critical messaging, and the status described should be discernable on the page without the snackbar.

-For example, upon changing state of a toggle to unsubscribe from a list, the toast can reinforce the change has been saved, but the user can also confirm this from the toggle itself.
+### Practical example

+Given that I am on a dyamic single page app

+- WHEN the customer changes the state of a toggle to OFF
+- THEN the toast appears to _reinforce_ that the change has been saved
+- AND the customer can **also** confirm this is true from the toggle itself

 ## Do not use toast for critical functionality